LindaV2023/JavaScriptQuizMod-4/README.md

 ## Credit

-Credit for help with this project: Tutor, Scott Everett
+Credit for help with this project goes to my Tutor, Scott Everett, YouTube, James Q Quick.
+I also used Github Co-Pilot to complete the code.